colygon/glean-devrel/templates/python-fastapi/README.md

 ## Deployment

-This Warplet is automatically deployed to Vercel.
+This Gleeee is automatically deployed to Vercel.
 Every push to `main` triggers a new deployment.

-## Built with Warp
+## Built with Glean

-Created using [Warplets](https://warplit.com) - the fastest way to deploy cloud development environments.
+Created using [Gleeees](https://gleanlit.com) - the fastest way to deploy cloud development environments.